4d/4d-for-ios/docs/ProjectEditor-ActionsPanel.md

 •	*The List & Detail forms*

-You can chose to display the actions by table or by entity.
+They display all the pending requests related to the table or to the entity that you are currently viewing.

 ![Action section](assets/en/project-editor/list-detail-form.png)